farhanazam98/collisions-scrape/README.md

 # collisions-scrape
-Scraping the NYC motor vehicle collisions dataset into a flat CSV file
+Scraping the NYC motor vehicle collisions dataset into a flat CSV that powers interactive map